HERE & THERE: Illustrating and Comparing Disney Theme Parks’ Ride Layouts From Around the Globe

 Tap for a larger and more detailed view.
 Splash Mountain (Disneyland).

 Disneyland’s Splash Mountain was made possible by the closure of “America Sings!”, a bicentennial musical revue that occupied Tomorrowland’s Carousel Theater after the Carousel of Progress moved to Florida.
-The show’s cast of a hundred critters was transported across the way to populate the musical ride based on the animated segments from Disney’s controversial, permanently-vaulted 1946 film The Song of the South.
+The show’s cast of a hundred critters was transported across the park, redressed in Southern duds, and reprogrammed to sing along to Song of the South’s musical numbers on continuous loop.

 B. Splash Mountain (Magic Kingdom, 1992)